tundish/blathnaid/app/tale.rst

 want while he was away.

 He picked out a woollen blanket to sleep in, which he laid out before the fire so the damp would drive away.
 He found a leather bottle, which he warmed up and replenished with wax.
-In the morning he would fill it with water from the stream behind the house.
-He had a can with a lid so he could boil up, and some kindling, a blade, and a flint.
+He had some kindling, a blade, a flint, and a can with a lid so he could boil up water.

 Morten would have to forage.
 And Jack would go hungry.
 But he was not dismayed.
 He fell asleep before the grate, happy for the first time in months.

 Reporting for Duty
 ------------------

+In the morning he would fill it with water from the stream behind the house.

 The Trivet
 ----------